 Thus Pod becomes the fear of all – except Mark Antony, who guesses the truth.

-Caesar sends Mark Antony to Alexandria with instructions to dispose of Cleopatra (Amanda Barrie) and install Ptolemy on the throne of Egypt.
+Caesar sends Mark Antony to Alexandria with instructions to dispose of Cleopatra (Amanda Barrie, pictured below) and install Ptolemy on the throne of Egypt.
 But Cleo and Mark hit it off so well together that Mark disposes of Ptolemy instead and, returning to Rome, induces Caesar to visit Cleo with the intention of assassinating him.

-Hengist Pod is able to return with his friend Horsa to Britain where (thanks to a love philtre which was the property of Cleo) his shrewish wife finds him a completely changed man.
+Hengist Pod is able to return with his friend Horsa to Britain where (thanks to a love potion which was the property of Cleo) his shrewish wife finds him a completely changed man.